eholtrop/drivable/README.md

         .filter { it }

 This allows for easy binding within your views. **as well as** ensuring taht your viewModel is not exposing any nasty subjects publically.

+Drivable also has some hidden benefits.

+Drivables are only subscribed to when subscribe is called on the Drivable itself. meaning no unnecessary subscriptions are created when all you are doing is simple binding to an input. your only create subscriptions when you actually use the output values! (which means less disposable management... which we all want)